Regulatory actions for Nov. 14, 2025

 Nov.
 14, 2025

-Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: ITM, Outlook.
+Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: .Rapid Nexus, Singleron, Zimmer Biomet.

 Briefs